davidbrochart/enhancement-proposals/kernel-subshells/kernel-subshells.md

 A sub-shell should be advertised to the client with a shell ID, which must be sent along with further messages on the shell channel in order to target a sub-shell.
 This allows any other client (console, notebook, etc.) to use this sub-shell.
 If no shell ID is sent, the message targets the main shell.
-Sub-shells are thus multiplexed on the shell channel through the shell ID.
+Sub-shells are thus multiplexed on the shell channel through the shell ID, and it is the responsibility of the kernel to route the messages to the target sub-shell according to the shell ID.

-Internally, kernels must use the shell ID to route shell messages to sub-shells.
-They could use a separate thread to get shell messages, and dedicated threads for each sub-shell.
-The main shell should execute in the main thread.

 Essentially, a client connecting through a sub-shell should see no difference with a connection through the main shell, and it does not need to be aware of it.
 However, a front-end should provide